 The easiest way to visit the tourist places would be to take a taxi from the stand.
 You can shortlist places that you want to visit.
 All taxi drivers however offer standard local sightseeing tours covering the major attractions.
 You can also go through a local tour operator (there are many in the town).

-Durpin Monastery (also known as Zang Dog Palri Monastery) is located at the Durpin Dara Hill.
+Also known as Zang Dhok Palri Monastery, it's located at the Durpin Dara Hill.
 As you enter the monastery, the first thing you will notice are the two large cylinders on two sides (each about some 10-ft high).
 You can turn the cylinders by a crank, and a lever is so arranged that a bell will ring at every turn.
 As common with most Buddhist monasteries, outside on the wall you will see a row of prayer wheels.
 Durpin monastery was constructed in 1972 by Hon.
-Dudjum Rimponche.
+Dudjum Rinponche.

 There are rare Buddhist manuscripts on Tibetology inside called "The Kangyur" of 108 volumes.
 These were presented by Dalai Lama when he visited Kalimpong in 1956.
 He brought them from Tibet.
 Some idols inside were also brought from Tibet.
 Dalali Lama revisited Kalimpong on 29th May 1976 when he consecrated at Durpin Monastery.